 Do you have chronic stomach problems, sinus problems, and allergies?
 Is chronic fatigue weighing you down?
-Your health problems could be caused by a bacterial infection known as helicobacter pylori.
-You may know that H. Pylori bacterium is a common contributor to the development of acid reflux and stomach ulcers.
-You may not realize that H. Pylori may also cause some symptoms you may never have associated with it.
+Your health problems could be caused by a bacterial infection known as Helicobacter pylori.
+You may know that the H. pylori bacterium is a common contributor to the development of acid reflux and stomach ulcers.
+You may not realize that H. pylori can also cause symptoms you have never associated with it.
 In this article, I discuss the best foods and natural treatments for H. pylori.

 What is Helicobacter Pylori?

-H. Pylori infection is often contracted in childhood from direct person-to-person contact.
-This infection often runs in families and is often due to inherited immunodeficiency.
-H. Pylori infection can also be picked up from exposure to contaminated food or water, kissing, saliva (using the same drinking glass, for example) and the fecal-oral route by not washing hands after touching contaminated surfaces.
+H. pylori infection is often contracted in childhood from direct person-to-person contact.
+It may take years for symptoms to begin.
+H. pylori infection can also be picked up at any age from exposure to contaminated food or water, kissing, saliva (using the same drinking glass, for example) and the fecal-oral route by not washing hands after touching contaminated surfaces.

 5 Common Symptoms of Helicobacter Pylori